 RESIDENCY REQUIREMENT FOR GROWERS

-Per legislation passed June 30, 2015, all growers on new applications submitted on or after July 1, 2015 must provide proof of one or two years of Oregon residency.
+All growers on new applications submitted on or after July 1, 2015 must provide proof of either one or two years of Oregon residency.

 Why do I have to prove residency?

 House Bill 3400 was drafted by the Oregon Legislative Assembly in their 2015 regular session and signed by Governor Brown on June 30, 2015.